 Not all searches will return an aspect histogram.
 Searching for items in categories that do not support aspects, such as antiques, will not return an aspect histogram.
 Also, if your search is too broad, it may not return an aspect histogram.
 For example, searching with just "ipod" in your keywords may not return a histogram, but "ipod nano" will.

-Aspect data varies by domain.
-For example, although the domain for women's dresses and the domain for wedding dresses may have some similar aspects, such as size, many aspects differ between the two domains.
-When the response does contain an aspect histogram, it is returned for the domain that is most pertinent to your search.
+Aspect data varies by category.
+For example, although the category for women's dresses and the category for wedding dresses may have some similar aspects, such as size, many aspects differ between the two categories.
+When the response does contain an aspect histogram, it is returned for the category that is most pertinent to your search.
 Note that aspect data is based on information from currently active items only.
 You should not store and reuse the aspect data.

 If you search the eBay site for digital cameras, you may get an aspect histogram that looks like the following sample: